Take the Healthy Boundaries Quiz to Boost Self-Respect and Growth

 At the end of the quiz, you’ll receive your score and guidance to help you strengthen your boundaries for a more balanced and empowered life.

-You have two options for receiving your results:
+You have two options for receiving your results for the Healthy Boundaries Quiz:

 • Option 1: Fill out the quiz and print your results to track your progress in the future.
 Further reflection questions are provided in this post after the quiz submission.